Frederick Douglass High School (Baltimore): History

 In 1900, the high and technical school moved from East Saratoga Street near St. Paul Street to a building in the northwest city on the corner of Dolphin Street and Pennsylvania Avenue.

-In 1900, the Baltimore City Public Schools system had initiated a one-year training course for African-American elementary school teachers, later known as Coppin State University, an HBCU Historically Black Colleges and Universities was founded at Douglass High School as a normal school (earlier name for a teachers' training school).
-In 1907, Coppin was appointed its own principal and formally separated from the high school.
+In 1900, the Baltimore City Public Schools system initiated a one-year training course for African-American elementary school teachers at the then-called Colored High School.
+By 1902, the training program was expanded to a two-year Normal Department within the high school.
+Seven years later it was separated from the high school and given its own principal, forming what would eventually become Coppin State University, one of Maryland's Historically Black Colleges and Universities.
 By 1938, Coppin had developed a four-year curriculum and the college began to grant Bachelor of Science degrees.